 How & Why do People Choose Their Massage Therapists?1

-- American massage consumers view the American Massage Therapy Association® (AMTA®) as the most trusted and respected name in massage therapy – three times higher than any other massage organization or business.
+- American massage consumers view the American Massage Therapy Association® (AMTA®) as the most respected and credible name in massage therapy – four times higher than any other massage organization or business.

-Consumers prefer their massage therapist be a member of AMTA three to one over any other national massage organization or business.
+Consumers prefer their massage therapist be a member of AMTA four to one over any other national massage organization or business.

 - Consumers see AMTA as having the best trained and educated massage therapists

 - Twice as many massage consumers in the past year looked for an AMTA therapist compared to members of any other group.

 - 19 percent of consumers surveyed reported receiving a massage from a professional massage therapist in the past year.

 Finding a professional massage therapist is vital to a positive massage experience.
 AMTA massage therapists have demonstrated a level of ability through education and/or testing, adhere to a code of ethics and must meet continuing education requirements.
 AMTA offers a free professional massage therapist locator service at FindaMassageTherapist.org.

 78 percent of individuals surveyed claim their primary reason for receiving a massage in the previous 12 months was medical (50 percent) or stress (28 percent) related, according to the 20th annual consumer survey sponsored by the American Massage Therapy Association.